 This is a short service with story and songs aimed at pre-school nursery children.
 It is usually held on the second Wednesday of each half term.
 Local pre-nursery schools are all welcome to attend.
-Our Events page gives dates and times, or for further details, contact Kath Asquith (01253) 367768.
+For further details, contact Kath Asquith (01253) 367768.

 We have started a bereavement support group which will run on the first Thursday of each month from 11.00 am until 12.00 noon, in the Community Centre.

 This will be an informal meeting for anyone who has recently been bereaved, where you can have a chat with other bereaved people over a cup of tea.

 The first year following the loss of someone close can be overwhelming.
 People may experience lots of complex feeling at a time where there is so much to do on a practical level.
 Sometimes offloading feelings in a safe environment is easier than coping alone and can reduce the feeling that you are "going mad" or "not coping".
 The group is non-religious and you will not be judged or be told what you should be doing or feeling.

 You do not need an appointment: just turn up and you will be made welcome.